ik9999/popupsearch/README.md

 </p>

 <p align="center">
-  Chrome/Chromium extension for searching in google™ and open results using popup window
+  Chrome/Chromium extension for searching in google™ and open results using popup window.
+The main idea is to not keep opened tabs with search results but do all the searching, browsing results, opening links in popup window.
 </p>
 <hr />